Terraform HashiCorp certification - Infrastructure as Code

 Functions

-Note: terraform does not support custom functions
+Note: Terraform does not support custom user-defined functions.

-resource "resource_type" "string_replace" {
+resource "resource_type" "example" {

 prop1 = replace("my value", "my", "your")